rickstaa/github-emoji-picker/README.md

     </a>
 </p>

+## How to use

+Use the search field to search for a given emoji.
+You can click the emoji to get the shortcode or `shift` + click for the Unicode.

 ## Contributing

 Feel free to open an issue if you have ideas on how to make this repository better or if you want to report a bug!
 All contributions are welcome. :rocket: Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.